ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 2. **Conduction**
 -----------------
 The exam conduction starts when the exam becomes visible to the students and ends when the latest working time is over.
-When the exam conduction begins, you cannot make any changes anymore to the exam configuration or individual :ref:`student exams <student_exams>`.
+When the exam conduction begins, you cannot make any changes anymore to the :ref:`exam configuration <exam_creation_and_configuration>` or individual :ref:`student exams <student_exams>`.

     .. _exam_assessment: